 A whole inside skirt might weigh two pounds, and maybe a bit less for an outside skirt.
 But inside skirt will shrink a bit more when you cook it as the muscle fibers tighten up.

-Because of its thickness and regular shape, outside skirt is what restaurants and other foodservice operations prefer to use for making fajitas and other grilled skirt steak dishes.
+Because of its thickness and regular shape, the outside skirt is what restaurants and other foodservice operations prefer to use for making fajitas and other grilled skirt steak dishes.

 And because there are only two skirt steaks per side of beef, one inside and one outside, pretty much every outside skirt from every side of beef ends up in a commercial kitchen of some kind.